pellcorp/creality-wiki/docs/config_overrides.md

     The `GITHUB_BRANCH` is optional, if its not specified it will use `main` as the branch.

-If you want to setup the repository locally ignoring any local files in `~/pellcorp-overrides`, you can use the `--clean-repo` argument, instead of the `--repo` argument, which will rebase the local changes on top of the repo.
+If you want to setup the repository locally ignoring any local files in the `pellcorp-overrides` directory, you can use the `--clean-repo` argument, instead of the `--repo` argument, which will rebase the local changes on top of the repo.

 !!! note

+    For K1 Series (including Ender 5 Max), the pellcorp-overrides is located at /usr/data/pellcorp-overrides, but there is a soft link created to /root, so you scripts and the wiki will refer to pellcorp-overrides by the shorthand of `~/pellcorp-overrides`

     The `moonraker.secrets` file is not versioned controlled.